JamesYuan/solid-design-principles-in-common-lisp/s-single-responsibility.md

 (defparameter rm1
   (make-instance 'status-report-mailer
                  :address "dummy@email.com"))

-(generate-report rm1)
+;; generated status and boot time may differ from yours (generate-report rm1)
 ;; "status number: 361. this is a status report for slow server ;; boot time estimating around 173